What is a Universal Inbox?

 Getting Started

 Ready to support the Universal Inbox?
-Start with these resources:
+Start with these resources:- Authentication - Set up user authentication for subscription management

 - User Management - Implement app discovery and subscription flows